StreamSwapProtocol/streamswap-contracts/README.md

 The latter mechanism is not democratic - big entities can control the price movements by placing big orders leaving smaller investors with nothing.

+Stream swap is a new mechanism which allows anyone to create a new sale event where the sale happens continuously over a period of time.
+You can imagine it as two flasks of liquid, mixing together over time, reaching equilibrium.

+The price is determined on the fly as sell/buy balance fluctuate as buy supply increases with incoming subscriptions.
+Sell side is distributed among the subscribers, by the proportion of their subscription amount to the total subscription amount.
+Buy side is spent with respect to remaining end date of the sale event.
+Example: A position subscribed at %80 percent of the sale will be fully spent at the end of the sale.

 ## Design

 ### Stream Creation